collinvandyck/gesture/README.md

 # What is this?

 * gesture is an irc bot.
-* is is an descendent of the allmighty <a href="http://github.com/dietrichf/jester">jester</a>.
+* gesture is an descendent of the allmighty <a href="http://github.com/dietrichf/jester">jester</a>.
-* it runs on a plugin structure, still under construction, kinda like hubot.
+* gesture runs on a plugin structure, still under construction, kinda like hubot.

 # How do I plugin?

-You will want to create a package in plugin/{packageName}.
-For example,
+For better or worse, Plugins are just packages with a `func Create(bot *core.Gobot)` method.
+There is no `interface` you should be defining.
+Within that create method, a plugin is allowed to do anything it likes to the bot.
+Check out the Gobot type for things you can do to your 'bot.

+For example, this plugin inserts BEES into your IRC channel everytime someone types the word "bees" (or "beeeees" or "beeeeeeeeees" and so on).

 	# plugin/bees/bees.go